openyurtio/openyurt/docs/proposals/20210722-yurtcluster-operator.md

 ##### FR1
 Analyze requests:
-Through the YurtCluster CR, the controller would figure out what nodes to convert, what nodes to revert, and if enabling addons like YurtTunel and AppManger.
+Through the YurtCluster CR, the controller would figure out what nodes to convert, what nodes to revert, and if enabling addons like YurtHub.
 Th nodes to be converted or reverted can be specified using Regular expressions, the controller would process the nodes set, including those coming in the future.

 ##### FR2